likeyou-ky/cs4248project/README.md

 | Transformers | 4.24.0 |
 | ipdb | 0.13.9 |

-Download the pre-trained Glove from here https://nlp.stanford.edu/data/glove.840B.300d.zip and put the unzipped file in the same directory as run_gcn_baseline.sh
+Download the pre-trained Glove from here https://nlp.stanford.edu/data/glove.840B.300d.zip and put the unzipped file in the same directory as ```generate_graphs.py```

 ## Usage